dramforever/easyriscv/index.md

 We design the exception handling as follows:

-- During most of the time in M-mode, `mscratch` is 0
+- During most of the time in M-mode, `mscratch` is 0.
 - While in U-mode, `mscratch` points to the operating system stack pointer
-- At trap handler, if `mscratch` is 0, the exception came from M-mode, which we cannot handle, so report a fatal exception.
+- At trap handler, if `mscratch` is 0, the exception came from M-mode, which we cannot handle, so we report a fatal exception.
 - If it did come from U-mode, allocate 128 bytes on the stack to save the U-mode registers, and call `trap_main`, which manipulates U-mode registers in memory
-- After `trap_main`, we restore from memory, deallocate it from the stack, and go back to U-mode, as outlined in the previous section.
+- After `trap_main`, we restore registers from memory, deallocate the space from the stack, and go back to U-mode, as outlined in the previous section.

 The structure to save registers in is fairly simple: